cbernardo/kicad-patches/README.md

 PATCHES:

+kicad_idftools.patch:
+	This is a work in progress and is stored here primarily for backup purposes.
+The IDF framework has been rewritten to support READ/WRITE.
+The improved framework can in principle be used for KiCad IDF import/export as well as generic IDF tools such as the IDF to VRML converter (work in progress).

+DEPRECATED PATCHES:

 idf_tools.patch: [ rev. 4657 ]
     Adds tools for creating IDF component outlines:
         1. idfcyl: creates a cylindrical outline in horizontal or